Cinema Fanatic’s Favorite Fifteen Films of 2016

 Here’s to a happy 2017 in films to us all!
 Look for my December and year-end wraps up posts tomorrow!

-Posted on December 31, 2016, in Top List and tagged 13TH, American Honey, Born To Be Blue, Bridget Jones's Baby, Certain Women, Christine, Hidden Figures, Hunt for the Wilderpeople, Jackie, Lemonade, Maggie's Plan, Moonlight, The Edge of Seventeen, The Invitation, The Lobster.
+Posted on December 31, 2016, in Top List and tagged 13TH, American Honey, Born To Be Blue, Bridget Jones's Baby, Certain Women, Christine, Favorite Fifteen, Hidden Figures, Hunt for the Wilderpeople, Jackie, Lemonade, Maggie's Plan, Moonlight, The Edge of Seventeen, The Invitation, The Lobster.
 Bookmark the permalink.
 4 Comments.